The Two RV Gypsies: Full-Time RVers at

 bird by Fort Matanzas

-After climbing up a few regular stone steps, Lee Duquette reached the first deck of the fort.
-Inside the building, there is a steep ladder and a narrow hole leading to the upper deck.
+Below: After climbing up a few regular stone steps, Lee Duquette reached the first deck of the fort.
+Inside the building, there was a steep ladder and a narrow hole leading to the upper deck.

 Lee Duquette at Fort Matanzas